gchure/phd/src/chapter_01/section_01_introduction.md

 short-caption="The spatial, temporal, and mechanistic scale of adaptation."}

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This idea of molecular adaption is not novel by any means and demands a brief foray into the history of bacterial growth and the dawn of regulatory biology.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This idea of molecular adaption is not novel and demands a brief foray into the history of bacterial growth and the dawn of regulatory biology.
 In the late 1890's, Emilé Duclaux and his graduate student Frédéric Diénert performed a series of experiments that revealed the phenomenon of *enzymatic adaptation* where "the production of